 The Aide-de-Camp assigned to accompany the Lieutenant Governor for the occasion will be in contact with you prior to the event.
 The Aide-de-Camp will leave a contact telephone number should you have further questions or if you require additional information.

 Any media advertising the Lieutenant Governor’s participation at your event should be reviewed by the Office of the Lieutenant Governor in advance of its release.
 In the case of large public gatherings where you advertise to encourage public attendance, the participation of Her Honour should be indicated.
-For publicity information, contact the Lieutenant Governor’s Chief of Staff and Private Secretary, Ms. Phyllis Fraser at 204-945-2752.
+For publicity information, contact the Lieutenant Governor’s Executive Director and Private Secretary, Ms. Kate Gameiro at 204-945-2752.

 If a plaque will be unveiled, the text should indicate the presence of the Lieutenant Governor and should be reviewed by the office in advance of fabrication.
-Programs should also indicate the presence of Her Honour (or Their Honours if His Honour, Mr. Filmon accompanies Her Honour) and the draft texts should be reviewed by the office or the Aide-de-Camp before printing.
+Programs should also indicate the presence of Her Honour and the draft texts should be reviewed by the office or the Aide-de-Camp before printing.

 A senior host within the organization should be designated (by the organization) as the host of the event.
 This person is usually the Chair or the President of the organization.
 The word “host” used below refers to this person.
 In addition, it is often helpful to have a separate event organizer to be contacted by the Aide-de-Camp.

-The Lieutenant Governor enjoys meeting guests, and the host should introduce Her Honour (Their Honours) to as many guests as conveniently possible in addition to time spent with the platform party or VIP guests
+The Lieutenant Governor enjoys meeting guests, and the host should introduce Her Honour to as many guests as conveniently possible in addition to time spent with the platform party or VIP guests.

 Her Honour will be pleased to bring greetings to suit the occasion.
 The greetings are usually no longer than three minutes.

 Introduction of the Lieutenant Governor should be brief.
 The MC could say “I now call upon Her Honour to bring greetings.”
-Speakers should address the host first followed by “Your Honour” or (“Your Honours if His Honour is also present).
+Speakers should address the host first followed by “Your Honour”.
 Other public officials should be recognized in order of precedence.

 The Lieutenant Governor is normally met at the main entrance of the building by the host.
-Her Honour (Their Honours) is then escorted to the pre-event VIP reception.
-It is helpful to have a person to take coats and to reserve an elevator (on service) as required.
+Her Honour is then escorted to the pre-event VIP reception.
+It is helpful to have a person to take coats and to reserve an elevator (on service) as required, she will be accompanied by an Aide-de-Camp (party of two).

 Receptions prior to meals or ceremonies provide an opportunity for the Lieutenant Governor to meet head table guests and other principals.
 Her Honour will arrive informally at these receptions however, a general introduction to the assembled guests is appropriate.

-All head table guests (with the exception of Her Honour (Their Honours) should proceed to their places at the head table.
-The emcee should then make the following announcement:
+All head table guests (with the exception of Her Honour should proceed to their places at the head table.
+The MC should then make the following announcement:

-“Ladies and Gentlemen, would you please rise for the entrance of the Lieutenant Governor of Manitoba Her Honour the Honourable Janice Filmon (and His Honour the Honourable Gary Filmon) And remain standing for the playing of the Vice-Regal Salute.”
+“Ladies and Gentlemen, would you please rise if you are able for the entrance of the Lieutenant Governor of Manitoba Her Honour the Honourable Anita Neville and remain standing for the playing of the Vice-Regal Salute.”

 In Canada, please note that Lieutenant is pronounced “Leftenant” and not “Lootenant”.

-Her Honour (Their Honours) enters a room preceded by Her Aide-de-Camp.
+Her Honour enters a room preceded by her Aide-de-Camp.
 The Lieutenant Governor is always the last to enter a room.
-Her or Their Honours should be seated in the centre of the platform party – if at a ceremony, on the right side of the Host and with other platform guests balanced on either side.
+Her Honour should be seated in the centre of the platform party – if at a ceremony, on the right side of the Host and with other platform guests balanced on either side.

 At structured events the “Salute to the Lieutenant Governor”, or as it is referred to “Vice-regal Salute” is played.